Puskás Aréna

-Puskás Aréna (/hu/) is a football stadium in the 14th district (Zugló) of Budapest, Hungary.
+Puskás Aréna (/hu/) is a football stadium in the 14th district (Zugló) of Budapest, Hungary, which primarily serves as the home stadium of the Hungary national football team.
 The stadium's construction started in 2017 and was finished before the end of 2019.
-It is an all-seater with a capacity of 67,215.
-The Hungarian Football Federation meets all UEFA and FIFA stadium requirements, and was awarded 4-stars by the UEFA.
+It is an all-seater stadium with a capacity of 67,215.
 The stadium is built in the place of the former Ferenc Puskás Stadium whose demolition was completed in October 2016.
-Both stadiums were named in honour of the former national team captain Ferenc Puskás (1927–2006).
+Both stadiums were named in honour of the former national team captain and Hungarian legend Ferenc Puskás (1927–2006).

 History

 In 2011, when originally budgeted, the cost of the construction of the new stadium was put at 35 billion Hungarian forints.

 On 26 June 2014, László Vigh said that the construction of the new stadium would cost 90-100 billion Hungarian forints.